irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DocumentsApi.md

             var apiInstance = new DocumentsApi(apiClient);
             var requestParameters = new SubmitDocumentRequest();
-            requestParameters.AvalaraVersion = 1.0;  // string | The HTTP Header meant to specify the version of the API intended to be used requestParameters.Metadata = new SubmitDocumentMetadata(); // SubmitDocumentMetadata |
+            requestParameters.AvalaraVersion = 1.2;  // string | The HTTP Header meant to specify the version of the API intended to be used requestParameters.Metadata = new SubmitDocumentMetadata(); // SubmitDocumentMetadata |
-            requestParameters.Data = new SubmitDocumentData(); // SubmitDocumentData |
-            requestParameters.XAvalaraClient = John's E-Invoicing-API Client;  // string | You can freely use any text you wish for this value.
+            requestParameters.Data = new Object(); // Object | The document to be submitted, as indicated by the metadata fields 'dataFormat' and 'dataFormatVersion' requestParameters.XAvalaraClient = John's E-Invoicing-API Client;  // string | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
-The header can be treated like a \"Fingerprint\" (optional)
+The header can be treated like a fingerprint. (optional)

             try
             {